rwpalmer/DFPlay/ff.md

 Please recognize all this as a "conceptual brainstorming exercise" ... not something that is fully thought out.

-I am currently trying to figure out how close I can get to the "ideal browser" using FireFox
+I am currently trying to figure out how close I can get to the "ideal browser" using FireFox and Session Sync.
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjYyNzI0NjQ2LDIxMjU3NDMzMjAsMTE0OT
+eyJoaXN0b3J5IjpbNjkyMTg4MTk4LDIxMjU3NDMzMjAsMTE0OT
 gyMDQwNl19
 -->